 Emergency legislation was enacted so aldermen could discuss and vote on the issue in the same night.
-As previously reported by Patch, the city is being sued over its current ordinance, which includes "pitbull" in its vicious dog ordinance and deems a dog vicious based on appearance or breed.
+As previously reported by Patch,

 The City of Manchester's new ordinance means the city still has a "vicious dog" ordinance, but it is now based only on an animal's behavior and it no longer contains any breed specific verbiage.

 Alderman Michael Clement, who sponsored the bill, tells Patch the new ordinance is the result of much research and is written to be consistent with St. Louis County's animal control ordinance that does not include any reference to any specific breed when classifying an animal as "vicious."

 The new ordinance takes effect immediately.

 "I believe it makes the lawsuit moot myself," Manchester City Attorney Patrick Gunn tells Patch in regards to the pending lawsuit.
 "Because there won't be the threat of being prosecuted simply for having a pitbull."

 Gunn said the first court date for the lawsuit is Wednesday.